WordPress/openverse/CODEBASE.md

 There are also a few cases of different components for server and client side rendering:

-The first one is the entry file for webpack.
+One is the entry file for webpack.
 You can find them in [clientEntry.js](./src/clientEntry.js) and [serverEntry.js](./src/serverEntry.js).
-There are some minor differences between them, like polyfill loading and client-side state hydration are done only on the `clientEntry`.
+These files are the point of entry of the application, they start the Vue ppp, the store and the router.
+There are some minor differences between them, such as polyfill loading and client-side state hydration which are done only on the `clientEntry`.

 Because of legacy issues, there are three pages that have separate server and client versions: